Total Knee Replacement Physical Therapy Shrewsbury, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Shrewsbury, MO

-Any surgery, even if ultimately in your best interest, an “injury” to your tissue that needs to heal.
-Prehabilitation, or pre-surgery physical therapy, holds a critical role in preparing your body for the demands of surgery and safely and completely recovering.
-Undergoing physical therapy before your surgery can dramatically influence how your recovery goals.
-Here’s how pre-surgery physical therapy in Shrewsbury, MO can benefit you:
+Any surgery, though it may be in your best interest at the end of the day, an “injury” to your tissue that needs to heal.
+Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in preparing your body for the challenges of surgery and the recovery process.
+Undergoing physical therapy before your surgery can profoundly affect your recovery speed and success.
+The goals of pre-surgery physical therapy in Shrewsbury, MO are:

-• Strengthens Muscles: Fortifying the muscles surrounding the knee helps supporting the artificial joint and can lead to a quicker recovery.
+• Strengthens Muscles: Strengthening the muscles surrounding the knee aids in bolstering the artificial joint and can lead to a quicker recovery.

 • Educates Patients: Understanding the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.